AbdallaAlhag/Blogger/README.md

     ✅ Write seed file to query db for posts with starting data ✅ Connect server db to front end
     ✅ Create footer and header
-    ❌ Create postcard for articles in dashboard and article pages
+    ✅ Create postcard for articles in dashboard and article pages ❌ Style HomePage and components

 # Monorepop set up: